Last Updated: Nov 19, 2025

 Clark Construction Picked for $48M Phase 2A of X-energy’s Nuclear Fuel Plant in Oak Ridge, Tennessee

-X-energy has chosen Clark Construction Group to handle Phase 2A construction of its advanced nuclear fuel facility, TX-1, in Oak Ridge, Tennessee.
+September, 2025 X-energy chose Clark Construction Group to handle Phase 2A construction of its advanced nuclear fuel facility, TX-1, in Oak Ridge, Tennessee.
 This is a major milestone for X-energy as it proceeds with plans to produce its own in-house nuclear fuel for future reactors.

-The construction contract, valued at $48.2 million, covers “Phase 2A” of the TX-1 project — the stage focused on building the core and outer shell of the 214,000-square-foot facility.
+The construction contract, valued at $48.2 million, covers “Phase 2A” of the TX-1 project.
+This stage focuses on building the core and outer shell of the 214,000-square-foot facility.
 That phase of construction will begin in September following site preparation, which is already underway.

-TX-1 is the initial of two constructions X-energy is constructing on its Oak Ridge campus.
+TX-1 is the first of two constructions X-energy is planning on its Oak Ridge campus.
 It will produce fuel for X-energy’s new small modular reactor, the Xe-100, with the first deployment planned at a Dow Chemical plant on the Texas Gulf Coast.

 In addition to the $48.2 million for its construction, X-energy has also been given a go-ahead to spend an additional $30 million of the U.S. Department of Energy’s budget to pre-purchase essential equipment and materials.
 This is to prevent delay time and maintain overall project timelines.